scbigler/Project1/README.md

 Sonny Bigler, Michael Mclendon, Georgina Ortiz, Tin Phat Du, Jennifer Matsuda

 ## Project Description / Outline:
 Homelessness has been a growing issue in California.
-Although the solutions are not clear, we are interested in seeing any trends in growth in operational shelters and it's affect in any on the overall homeless population in the city of San Francisco.
-The team will be looking at the homeless population in the last 10 years as well as the number of shelters operational in those years.
+Although the solutions are not clear, we are interested in seeing any trends in growth in operational shelters and whether it affects the overall homeless population in the city of San Francisco.
+The team will look at the homeless population in the last ten years and the number of shelters operational in those years.

 ## Questions
 What is the growth in the overall homeless population in the city of San Francisco?
-What is the difference in population between Sheltered and Unsheltered Map out the shelters located in the city of San Francisco Has their been a positive impact with growth in shelters?
+What is the difference in population between Sheltered and Unsheltered?
+Map out the shelters located in the city of San Francisco.
+Has there been a positive impact on overall homelessness with the growth in the number of shelters?

 ## Datasets to be used: